canyon289/conference_playbook/_sources/01_preface/author.md

 mechanical engineer I was given nearly no training On Data, and at SpaceX I was denied training on data methods my manager's didn't see it as relevant to my role.

+It was through open communities that I've been most able to develop myself and meet the kind encouraging people that have helped.
+Through places like the 23b and the greater Southern California hacker community, or the PyMC3 and the open source data community, I get the latitude and help to grow in the ways that were closed off otherwise.

+In terms of conferences specifically at time of writing I've helped plan over 10 conferences in these various communities.
+These include data conferences such as DataConLA, PyData, and PyMCon, or infosec conferences like Sparklecon.
+It's these experiences that I'll be using as the basis for this book